Maria: It's almost ready. Just give it fifteen more minutes. What did you want

 Maria: Yeah!
 I'll tell you what you need to do.

-(Mike rises from his seat and goes next to Maria.)
+(Mike gets up from his seat and stands next to Maria.)

 Maria: Here.
 Cut these vegetables in halves.
 Use this knife and cutting board to